devpro/learn-kubernetes/docs/basics.md

 In other words, Kubernetes is an orchestration system to deploy and manage containers in order to serve decoupled and transcient services.

-Kubernetes comes from the Greek language, it means Helmsman (or pilot of the ship).
+Kubernetes is the Greek word for Helmsman (or pilot of the ship).

 It started as an internal Google product called **Borg**, which have been used during 15 years before being given it to the community (in 2014).